 If you’re struggling to keep up with your studies, we won’t just let you slip through the cracks.
-We have a strategy in place to identify students at risk of not making progress in their course – and give them access to the support they need to succeed.
+We have a strategy in place to identify students who are at risk of missing progress milestones in their course – and we give them the support they need to succeed.

 For more information about how this strategy works, you can read the Monash Business School Academic Progress Policy.

 If you fail one or more units in a semester, this is the first step we’ll take to help get things back on track.
 The letter will have information about where to find support, and recommend that you speak with a Course Advisor about managing your study load.

 It’s important that you act on an early warning letter if you ever receive one, to avoid breaching Academic Progress Rules further or being referred to the Academic Progress Committee.

 Mid year review

 We’ll review your academic progress after each semester.
 At the mid year point, we’ll assess how you’re going overall.
 You’ll need to attend a meeting to discuss your progress if you fail:

 - To comply with conditions placed on your enrolment (based on an End of Year academic progress review, or as directed by the Dean)

 - More than 50% of your enrolment after 2 semesters